WinPlay02/GitCraft/readme.md

 - By default, the version manifest information is fetched from [Mojang](https://piston-meta.mojang.com/mc/game/version_manifest_v2.json) (`mojang`)
 - Known extra versions are fetched from mojang or other sources (like archive.org).
 - For more accurate asset versioning and a more complete set of versions, the [Skyrising Version Manifest Collection](https://skyrising.github.io/mc-versions) (`skyrising` or `ornithemc` for the [OrnitheMC flavored variant](https://ornithemc.net/mc-versions)) can be used
 - There is also the `mojang_historic` manifest provider, which aims to use most accurate asset indexes to the ones that were present at the time of release of these versions.
-The [Skyrising Version Manifest Collection](https://skyrising.github.io/mc-versions) is used to obtain older manifest versions and improve the data from mojang.
+The [Skyrising Version Manifest Collection](https://skyrising.github.io/mc-versions) is used to obtain older manifest versions and improve on the data from mojang.

 ## Fork / Changes
 - This repository was originally forked from [dexman545/GitCraft](https://github.com/dexman545/GitCraft)